Boualem Khoukhi: Qatar

 Despite his call up to Algeria's Olympic team, he was called up to the Qatar B team on 13 November 2013 by compatriot Djamel Belmadi.
 When questioned about Khoukhi's call-up to the squad, Belmadi said that Khoukhi was naturalized prior to his call-up in order for his team, Al Arabi, to overcome the foreign player quota.
 Belmadi stated he was surprised when the QFA revealed Khoukhi was eligible to be called up to the Qatar national team.
 He made his official debut for the team on 25 December in the 2014 WAFF Championship in a 1–0 win against Palestine.

 In the next match on 31 December 2013 against Saudi Arabia, who were fielding their Olympic squad, Khoukhi scored a brace and attained an assist to give his team a 4–1 win.
 On 4 January 2014, Khoukhi helped Qatar, once again, netting a brace against Kuwait to send Qatar to the finals.

 In the final of the 2014 WAFF Championship, Khoukhi scored another brace defeating Jordan 2–0.
 This would bring his final goal tally to six thus becoming the tournament's top goalscorer and being lauded by the Qatar Football Association as one of the key-men to Qatar's 2015 AFC Asian Cup campaign in the future.

-In their opening match of 2019 Copa America Khouki scored in Qatar's 2–2 draw with Paraguay.
+In their opening match of the 2019 Copa América, Khouki scored in Qatar's 2–2 draw with Paraguay.